Vinzent03/find-unlinked-files/README.md

 - add specific file types to ignore
 - change output file name

+## Move files with certain extension in output file to system trash (extra command)
+Cycles through every link in the output file.
+If the extension of the link is in the list (can be set in settings), it moves the file to system trash.
+Is useful to delete many unused media files.

 ## Compatibility
 Custom plugins are only available for Obsidian v0.9.7+.